 5. Arrange the butternut chunks on a parchment-lined roasting pan.
 Drizzle with a tablespoon or so of olive oil and roast in a preheated 425º F oven for 20 to 30 minutes, stirring once or twice during that time, or until the squash is nicely roasted and touched with light brown here and there.

 6. Serve just as is or season simply with freshly ground pepper and/or chopped fresh herbs of your choice.
+Following is a tasty way to embellish roasted butternut squash.

 Butternut squash with greens, herbs, and/or chickpeas